|

 prepayment means payment occurs before the loan has been

+fully amortized.
 Prepayment Penalty - A fee

 that may be charged to a borrower who pays off a loan